-Seaweed is also a good source of iodine—an element that is necessary for the production of thyroid hormones and protects the thyroid from radioactive carcinogens, supports the adrenal glands, helps with digestion, and improves immunity.
+Seaweed health benefits also include iodine—an element that is necessary for the production of thyroid hormones and protects the thyroid from radioactive carcinogens, supports the adrenal glands, helps with digestion and improves immunity.
 In addition, seaweed is high in calcium, a mineral known for its bone-building and blood-pressure-lowering benefits.

-Common edible seaweeds include nori, wakame, dombhu, arame, dulse, hijiki, kelp, alaria, kombu, and agar agar.
+Common edible seaweeds include nori, wakame, dombhu, arame, dulse, hijiki, kelp, alaria, kombu and agar.

 Another option is to buy online.
 Organic seaweeds are available from such sites as Marine Coast Sea Vegetables (www.seaveg.com).

-Soups, such as the one below, and salads are probably the two most popular ways to incorporate seaweed into your meals.
+Soups, such as the one below, and salads are probably the two most popular ways for eating seaweed.
 But also consider stir-frying or sautéing seaweed and including it as part of other multi-veggie dishes.
 (Get more heart-healthy recipes.)
 Regardless of how you enjoy it, please note that some kinds of seaweed can be high in sodium.
-So for those who have a history of congestive heart failure or high blood pressure, I recommend that you only eat seaweed about once a week.
+So for those who have a history of congestive heart failure or high blood pressure, I recommend only eating seaweed about once a week.

 - 1 cup various sea vegetables (dulse, kelp, wakame, kombu, etc.)